Table of content

 10. Shih Tzu

 Shih Tzus are among the best family dogs, considering their loving approach towards all children!
 In addition, they do get along with other animals, too!
-Shih Tzu have a dense double-coat that requires daily brushing and grooming, but considering their small size and weight, of around 4.5 – 7 kg, it is an easy task to commit to!
+Shih Tzu hhas a dense double-coat that requires daily brushing and grooming, but considering their small size and weight, of around 4.5 – 7 kg, it is an easy task to commit to!

 The Maltese are peaceful and sensitive dogs, who can do great in obedience training and agility!
 However, do not approach them with force, aggression or baby-manners during training, despite their small size – weighing around 3 to 4 kg the most!